 Distraction-free word processing appeals to writers looking for lightweight tools that stay out of the way.

-The thinking is heavy-duty word processors like Microsoft Word take your focus off words.
-Word’s array of tools, together with its fancy layout features, distracts writers.
+The thinking is smart enough: heavy-duty word processors like Microsoft Word take your focus off words.
+Word’s vast array of tools, together with its fancy layout features, distracts writers.

-Distraction-free writing tools like Q10 offer a fresh approach.
+A wave of distraction-free writing tools like Q10 offered a fresh approach.

 So I returned to Microsoft Word.

 Word is a huge program.
-It packs more features than I’ll ever use.
-I rarely go beyond typing, emboldening, italicising and inserting a hyperlink with Control-K .
-95% of Word’s features are untouched on my machine.
+It packs far more features than I’ll ever use.
+I rarely go beyond typing in text, emboldening, italicising and occasionally using control-K to insert a hyperlink.
+95 percent of Word’s features remain untouched on my machine.

-Word’s stability is important.
+But Word’s stability is important.
 It makes automatic backups.
-And, as the industry standard it allows me to file copy to editors in a format they like.
+And, as the industry standard, it allows me to file copy to editors in a format they like.

 Earlier this year I upgraded to Word 2010 and turned it into a distraction-free writing tool: